Jvinniec/trademarks_and_industry/README.md

 * As the economy improves, entrepreneurs and investors are more optimistic about starting new businesses
   * Trademark filings increase in anticipation of the creation of said businesses (i.e. trademarks precede new businesses)

-In the following figures it's obvious that the rate of trademark filing in the U.S. (purple) correlates more strongly with the market prices than rate of new businesses (blue).
+In the following figures it's obvious that the rate of trademark filing in the U.S. (*yellow dashed*) correlates more strongly with the market prices than rate of new businesses (*blue dashed*).
+For comparison, the number of private sector jobs (*green dashed*) is also shown, as it is typically used to measure the health of the economy.

 <figure>
   <img src="images/trademarks_and_markets.png"/>